pstew/biodataclub/meetings/2021-12_hackathon/README.md

 - Teams will have approximately 1.5 days to develop a deliverable product.
 - Each team will have 5 minutes to present their final product on Friday.
 Product demonstrations or slides will be acceptable.
 - A panel of judges (Drs.
 Peter Kanetsky, John Koomen, Issam El Naqa, John Schatzle, AC Tan) will pick the winning project.
-- The winning project will be judged by the following categories:
+- The top 3 projects will be picked by the judges using the following items:
   - Reproducibility
   - Usability
   - Scientific value